Moving to Spain

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "Healthcare services in Spain are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all Spanish citizens and legal residents.
 The quality of public healthcare is generally good, with a wide range of services available, including primary care, specialist care, hospital care, and preventive care.
 Foreign residents in Spain are also eligible to use the public healthcare system, provided they have a valid residence permit.
 Expats in Spain can use the public healthcare system by registering with the local health authority and obtaining a health card.
-This card allows them to access the same services as Spanish citizens, including free or discounted medical care," wrote one expat living in Spain.
+This card allows them to access the same services as Spanish citizens, including free or discounted medical care," said one expat.

 "I would say medical care is excellent.
-For chronic medical conditions, it may be difficult to get an insurance and they will have to pay more. there are other expats with chronic condtions who are able to get private insurance," commented one expat living in Granada.
+For chronic medical conditions, it may be difficult to get an insurance and they will have to pay more. there are other expats with chronic condtions who are able to get private insurance," offered one expat living in Granada.

 What are medical services in Spain like?